teresadatta/teresadatta.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Howdy!
-I'm a Machine Learning Engineer at [Arthur](https://www.arthur.ai/) interested in transparency and social impact of algorithmic systems from a human-centered, sociotechnical lens.
-Previously, I've worked on XAI and HCI projects with the [AI4LIFE](https://twitter.com/ai4life_harvard?lang=en) and [DtAK](https://dtak.github.io/) labs while completing my M.S. in Data Science at Harvard University.
+I'm Teresa- a Machine Learning Engineer at [**Arthur**](https://www.arthur.ai/) interested in transparency and social impact of algorithmic systems from a **human-centered, sociotechnical lens**.
+Recently, I've worked on XAI and HCI projects with the [AI4LIFE](https://twitter.com/ai4life_harvard?lang=en) and [DtAK](https://dtak.github.io/) labs while completing my M.S. in Data Science at Harvard University.
 I received my B.A. in Chemistry summa cum laude from Cornell University.

 Check out my [publications](https://teresadatta.github.io/publications/).

-I've also completed summer internships at Meta, Johnson & Johnson R&D, and Spotify.
+Previously, I've had the pleasure of completing summer internships at Meta, Johnson & Johnson R&D, and Spotify.

-I am passionate about public service and advocacy.
-I am on the core team for the global [WiDS (Women in Data Science) datathon](https://www.widsconference.org/datathon.html).
-I've volunteered as a data scientist for small political campaigns through [Bluebonnet](https://www.bluebonnetdata.org/), and I've served as the Lead Chair of the Harvard IACS Advisory Committee for Diversity, Inclusion, & Leadership.
+I am passionate about public service, advocacy, and Diversity & Inclusion.
+I serve on the core team for the global [WiDS (Women in Data Science) datathon](https://www.widsconference.org/datathon.html), have volunteered as a data scientist for small political campaigns through [Bluebonnet](https://www.bluebonnetdata.org/), and have served as the Lead Chair of the Harvard IACS Advisory Committee for Diversity, Inclusion, & Leadership.

 Upcoming Events:
 ------